 Healthcare is a fundamental part of life and even more important over the winter period when illnesses are rife.
 During winter, cases of flu and colds greatly increase, even amongst non-refugees.
 Therefore, refugees are even more likely to suffer from illness because of the lack of shelter and often, for the most vulnerable people, a small sickness can lead to much greater suffering.
 We must protect refugees this winter by giving them access to better healthcare.

-This becomes a vicious cycle, as families become sick and unable to support themselves, causing them to contract further illnesses which can quickly deteriorate, potentially leading to death.
-This is a major reason why the UKIM team strive to not just provide warm blankets but also emergency healthcare.
+This becomes a vicious cycle as families become sick and unable to support themselves, causing them to contract further illnesses, which can quickly deteriorate, potentially leading to death.
+This is a major reason why the UKIM team strive to provide not just warm blankets but also emergency healthcare.
 Without this vital support, vulnerable refugee families can find themselves between a rock and a hard place – unable to support themselves and so falling deeper into the sickness and suffering caused by cold weather.

 Lack of Clothing